WallStreetMojo

 non current assets - PPE

 Properties, Plant & Equipment, are tangible assets that are physical.
-They are part of the company’s fixed assets because they are used for the long term period.
-These assets are reported in the balance sheet at cost less than the amount of depreciation.
-Capital intensive industries are having a more significant amount of fixed assets such as manufacturers, oil companies, automobile companies, etc.
+They are part of the company's fixed assets because they are used for a long-term period.
+These assets are reported in the balance sheet at a cost less than the amount of depreciation.
+Capital intensive industries have a more significant amount of fixed assets, such as manufacturers, oil companies, automobile companies, etc.

-The example of plant & machinery is Machinery, office furniture, Motor Vehicles, etc.
+Examples of plants & machinery are Machinery, office furniture, Motor Vehicles, etc.

 #8 – Intangible Assets